<< Main Manual

 thetaz -39

 This will clone the same neuron 50 times in the network and not add any connectivity between the neurons.
 If we run a simulation of this network, we will see that each neuron will look the same because of the same initial conditions and parameters.
-To make this more interesting, we can add variation to the VVs initial condition across the network by altering the .setup file.
+To make this more interesting, we can add variation to the V initial condition across the network by altering the .setup file.

 zca.setup: